IT Audit: Better Prevent Than Cure. Technical Product Audit

 We test reasonable and effective adherence to the best recommended coding practices.
 In simple words, it is vital for us that the code is easy to read, has a clear structure, is written in a uniform style and is self-documented.

-This is a vital aspect, and if the code architecture is not thought out in advance, any app extension in the future will grow into a real challenge.
-Each new function will cost more and more until you face the need to re-write the app from scratch.
+The aspect is no less significant and if the code architecture is not thought out in advance, any app extension in the future may grow into a real challenge.
+Every new function will bring more costs until you face the need to re-write the app from scratch.

 You can avoid such extra costs and prolong the code base life, if: